decline27/melcloud-optimizer/memories.md

 - The MELCloud API uses specific effective flags for different temperature controls: Zone1 temperature: 0x200000080 (8589934720), Zone2 temperature: 0x800000200 (34359738880), and Tank temperature: 0x400000000 (17179869184).
 - The MELCloud API returns the original tank temperature value (47°C) instead of the requested value (50°C) when using the SetAtw endpoint, suggesting a potential limitation in the API's tank temperature control capabilities.
 - The Weather and Tibber APIs provide forecast data for 24+ hours.
+- For Homey applications, use Homey's built-in HTTP request capabilities instead of standard fetch() for better compatibility and performance.

 # Data Persistence
 - The system needs to ensure data persistence across app updates and reinstalls to maintain collected thermal model data.
 - The system should use the original implementation of Homey persistent memory to ensure data persistence between app installations and updates.
+- The system implements a dual-storage approach for thermal data, using both Homey settings (primary) and a backup file (secondary) to ensure data persistence.
+- The system implements automatic data reduction if the full dataset becomes too large for Homey settings storage, keeping the most recent 500 data points.
+- The system stores COP snapshots in Homey settings with a rolling 31-day retention policy to maintain performance while preserving recent history.
+- Thermal model characteristics are saved to Homey settings after each analysis to ensure persistence across app reinstalls.

 # Codebase and Homey Environment
 - The codebase has been fully migrated to TypeScript.